Bob le flambeur: Critical reception

 Vincent Canby, writing for The New York Times in 1981, noted that "Melville's affection for American gangster movies may have never been as engagingly and wittily demonstrated as in Bob le Flambeur, which was only the director's fourth film, made before he had access to the bigger budgets and the bigger stars (Jean-Paul Belmondo, Alain Delon) of his later pictures."

 The film received positive reviews when it was re-released by Rialto Pictures in U.S. cinemas in 2001.
 Roger Ebert added it to his Great Movies list in 2003.

+Jean-Pierre Melville is often considered a significant figure in the New Wave film movement, credited with inspiring key elements in the movement through his film Bob le Flambeur (1956).
+His work notably influenced Jean-Luc Godard's Breathless.
+The New Wave was a product of the French reimagining of American cinema, and Melville's contributions provided significant inspiration for this innovative and revolutionary approach to filmmaking, which included the use of location shooting, the handheld camera, and the jump cut.

+Godard, influenced by Melville's avant-garde style, fully embraced these trends in his filmmaking.
+Breathless was shot entirely on location, featuring dynamic jump cut editing and utilizing a handheld camera.
+This is a testament to the lasting influence of Melville's pioneering contributions on the evolving landscape of cinema during the New Wave era.

+Melville understands that in a gangster film, the criminal will ultimately be caught.
+Bob is less interested in stealing the money itself than in everyone knowing who's robbing the bank.
+He explains the trope that not all gamblers are lucky, yet the idea of losing a gamble is all to be expected.

 On Rotten Tomatoes, the film holds an approval rating of 97%, based on 30 reviews, with an average rating of 8.1/10; the website's critical consensus reads: "Majorly stylish, Bob le Flambeur is a cool homage to American gangster films and the presage to French New Wave mode of seeing."

 Remake and influence

 The Good Thief, an English-language remake of the film written and directed by Neil Jordan, was released in 2002.

 Bob le flambeur also has influenced such films as the two versions of the American film Ocean's Eleven (1960 and 2001) and Paul Thomas Anderson's Hard Eight (1996).